Key Country Facts

 The top exports are sheep and goats, bovine, other animals, oily seeds, and molluscs.

-The capital of Somalia is Mogadishu and the country’s population size is about 10.79 million people (2015).
+Country Information: The capital of Somalia is Mogadishu and the country’s population size is about 12 million.
 The official languages are Somali and Arabic, and the dominant religion is Sunni or Shafi’i Islam.
 The time zone is 7 hours ahead of EST.

 For those who do visit, one place to explore is Laas Geel on the outskirts of Hargeysa city.
 Behind the rocks in this area are small caverns which lead to well-preserved, old cave paintings.
 They are estimated to be between 4,000 and 7,000 years old.

 This is one of those countries, as with Libya and Iraq, when I told people I was traveling there, they looked at me sideways.
 The State Department strongly discourages people venturing here, citing threats of kidnapping and murder.

 My arrival into Hargeisha was in auspicious, until the customs official noticed that my visa request had expired and asked me if I would like to call someone.
 “Um, like who?”
 I asked.
 “Someone to fix this”, he responded.
 After making me squirm for 10 minutes he relented and issued me a visa on arrival.
 And I paid my extra $60 entry and was happily screwed … but on my way.

 Somalia got its independence from the British in 1960 and then in 1988 Somaliland, a different clan of Somalis, began a Civil War to declare their independence from Somalia.
 The war lasted three years and cost thousands of lives.

 Somaliland, with a population of 5 million people, has its own capital, representative government, elections, fact they just elected their fifth president, a parliament, currency and many universities.
 Yet, it is still not recognized by the international community as a sovereign country.
 That will come because this country is stable and secure in a model for other countries.